rien333/numbersense-vae/thesis/README.md

     existence of discrete number in humans).
-Indeed, Harvey et al. (2013) show that earlier mentioned neural populations did not display their characteristic response profile when confronted with Arabic numerals (i.e. symbolic representations of number), thus showing the ability to function seperately from example linguistic or other higer-order representational facilities.
-Visual number sense being a immediate and purely perceptual process, implies that our model should not use external computational techniques often used in computer vision research on numerical determination task such as counting-by-detection (which requires both arithmetic and iterative attention to all objects in the group) or segmenting techniques (e.g. Chattopadhyay et al. 2016).
+Indeed, Harvey et al. (2013) show that earlier mentioned neural populations did not display their characteristic response profile when confronted with Arabic numerals (i.e. symbolic representations of number), these populations thus showing the ability to function seperately from higer-order representational facilities.
+Visual number sense being a immediate and purely perceptual process, implies that our model should not apply external computational techniques often used in computer vision research on numerical determination task such as counting-by-detection (which requires both arithmetic and iterative attention to all objects in the group) or segmenting techniques (e.g. Chattopadhyay et al. 2016).
 Instead, it should purely be implemented as model of something like the cognitive perceptual system recieving sensory input.

 3. Relatedly, visual sense of number is an emergent property of neurons embedded in generative hierarchical learning models, either